ijkguo/mx-rcnn/README.md

 * Download VGG16 pretrained model, use `mxnet/tools/caffe_converter` to convert it, rename to `vgg16-symbol.json` and `vgg16-0001.params` and place it in `model` folder.
   `model` folder will be used to place model checkpoints along the training process.

+### Alternate
 * Start training by running `python train_alternate.py` after VOCdevkit is ready.
   A typical command would be `python train_alternate.py --gpus 0`.
 This will train the network on the VOC07 trainval.
   More control of training process can be found in the argparse help accessed by `python train_alternate.py -h`.
-* Start testing by run `python test.py` after completing the training process.
+* Start testing by running `python test.py` after completing the training process.
   A typical command would be `python test.py --has_rpn --prefix model/final --epoch 8`.
 This will test the network on the VOC07 test.
   Adding a `--vis` will turn on visualization and `-h` will show help as in the training process.
+* An experiment yields 69.54 mAP, close to 69.9 as reported.

+### End-to-end
+* End-to-end training is the same as `py-faster-rcnn` and is first made possible by `tornadomeet/mx-rcnn`, which also has resnet-50 based detection.
+* Start training by running `python train_end2end.py`.
+A typical command would be `python train_end2end.py`.
+This will train the network on VOC07 trainval.
+  As usual control of training process can be found in argparse help.
+* Start testing by running `python test.py --has_rpn --prefix model/e2e --epoch 10`.
+This will test the network on the VOC07 test.
+* An experiment yields 69.65 mAP.

 ## Training and Testing Fast R-CNN
 * Download Pascal VOC data and place them to `data` folder according to `Data Folder Structure`.